Phillnes/CISC-187/Activities/Activity-8.md

 ## Question 3

 Finding the greatest value in a binary search tree is a simple matter of always picking the right descendant for every node.
-Regardless of the values or their order, from the way this
+Regardless of the values or their order, reaching a point where there are no longer any values to the right will mean that the highest end has been reached, as otherwise, larger values would have been placed on a right branch earlier.

 In pseudocode, it would look something like this:
 ```